 Incidentally, the 500km route taken by the group forms a stage of Scram Africa.
 So to a certain extent, this tour was a taster for riders considering Fuel’s annual moto-trip.
 Equally, practise for those already booked on its grand trip.

 Riders began the journey in Fort Bravo (a Western-themed park), riding 100km of rocky and dusty terrain.
 Shortly after, the ascent into the Sierra Nevada range (1,800m) began which saw the dramatic introduction of snow, muddy terrain and the replacement of desert shrubs with tall trees.

 The route continued through the mountain range of the Sierra Alhamilla (1,200 m high).

-And after a few stop along the way to make merry, the squadron of riders eventually arrived at Rodalquilar Almeria mines.
+And after a few stops along the way to make merry, the squadron of riders eventually arrived at Rodalquilar Almeria mines.

 Fuel El Gringo Film

-The mines are still somewhat of a hazardous area, and visitors are advised to pay heed to rockfall warning signs.
+The mines are still somewhat hazardous, and visitors are advised to pay heed to rockfall warning signs.
 Yet, it made a perfect backdrop for Fuel’s tongue-in-cheek, mini Spaghetti Western – celebrating the launch of the new El Gringo collection.